-ASES and the 4th R (City of Sacramento) offer extended day programs at Bancroft.
-ASES offers a program for students in grades 1st-6th and 4th R offers for Early Kindergarten - 6th grades, before and after school.
-For more information, please call the contact ASES at 559-623-5301 or 4th R at 277-6100.
+ASES and the 4th R (City of Sacramento) offer extended day programs at Bancroft during in-person instruction) for students in grades Early Kindergarten - 6th grades before and after school.
+However, ASES will offer a Distance Learning program for any child enrolled at Bancroft in grades 1-6.
+For more information, please call the contact ASES at (phone number TBA) or 4th R at 916-277-6100.